-PROGRAMME SPECIFICATION
+COURSE SPECIFICATION

-This document describes the Master of Science, Postgraduate Diploma and Postgraduate Certificate in Petroleum Geoscience.
-This specification is valid for new entrants from September 2018.
+This document describes the Master of Science, Postgraduate Diploma and Postgraduate Certificate in Energy Geosciences.
+This specification is valid for new entrants from September 2021.

-The aims of the programme are:
+The aims of the course are:

-- to provide systematic understanding and knowledge of the tectonic, structural and sedimentological controls that govern the distribution and occurrence of hydrocarbons in sedimentary basins; - to provide vocational training in the analytical tools and practical techniques that will enable students to understand hydrocarbon occurrences on all scales from basin wide petroleum systems to reservoir models of individual fields; - to encourage a critical understanding and awareness of current issues and developments in petroleum geoscience; - to foster students' intellectual development and independent learning ability required for continuing professional and personal development; - to provide an opportunity for students to obtain a postgraduate qualification in petroleum geoscience by either full-time or part-time study.
+- to provide systematic understanding and knowledge of the tectonic, structural and sedimentological controls that govern sedimentary basins; - to provide vocational training in the analytical tools and practical techniques that will enable students to understand sedimentary basins; - to encourage a critical understanding and awareness of current issues and developments in energy geoscience; - for students on the Petroleum Geoscience strand, to encourage a critical understanding and awareness of current issues and developments in the extraction of hydrocarbons from the subsurface; - for students on the Sustainable Georesources strand, to encourage a critical understanding and awareness of current issues and developments in deep and shallow geothermal energy, the storage of energy and greenhouse gasses in the subsurface and geologically-focussed aspects of non-geothermal renewable energy; - to foster students' intellectual development and independent learning ability required for continuing professional and personal development; - to provide an opportunity for students to obtain a postgraduate qualification in energy geoscience by either full-time or part-time study.

-The Masters programme is delivered over one year of full-time study (50 weeks) or up to five years of part-time study (260 weeks) and provides students with the knowledge and skills to address a range of exploration and production challenges, from predicting the likely distribution of hydrocarbons in a frontier sedimentary basin, to quantifying the complex structural, stratigraphic and sedimentological architecture of individual reservoirs.
-The programme is based on seven modules including the independent project.
+The Masters course is delivered over one year of full-time study (50 weeks) or up to five years of part-time study (260 weeks) and provides students with the knowledge and skills to address a range of energy issues that can be addressed using Geoscience.

-The programme draws substantially on the active research of teaching staff in the field of study and on successful completion of the programme a student should have an understanding of petroleum geoscience at a level appropriate for a postgraduate qualification, including the ability to read and readily understand research publications in the field and to practice as a petroleum geoscientist, either in industry or in academia.
+The course draws substantially on the active research of teaching staff in the field of study and on successful completion of the course a student should have an understanding of energy geoscience at a level appropriate for a postgraduate qualification, including the ability to read and readily understand research publications in the field and to practice as an energy geoscientist, either in industry or in academia.